imgproxy/imgproxy/docs/image_formats_support.md

 # Image formats support

-At the moment, imgproxy supports only the most popular Web image formats:
+At the moment, imgproxy supports only the most popular image formats:

 * PNG;
 * JPEG;